nurmians/StructureMapper/README.md

 tar -zxvf pdbaa.tar.gz

 Windows:
-You can use the update_blastdb.pl perl script that comes with the BLAST binaries packaage and for example 7-zip to extract the packages
+You can use the update_blastdb.pl perl script that comes with the BLAST binaries package and for example 7-zip to extract the packages

 perl update_blastdb.pl pdbaa
 "C:\Program Files\7-Zip\7z.exe" e -aoa pdbaa.tar.gz